<h:inputText id="quantity"

 Messages with the h:message and h:messages Tags describes an example of

-attribute to specify styles directly in the attribute.
+using the style attribute to specify styles directly in the attribute.

 A component tag can instead refer to a CSS class.

-The following example shows the use of a dataTable
+The following example shows the use of a dataTable tag that references

-the style class list-background
+the style class list-background:

 <h:dataTable id="items"